mikeygough/my-ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

   - DisplayWeather (display the data after it's loaded)

 You might pass the weather data into the Display Weather component as props!
 This component then does all of the work of formatting, displaying, and styling the weather data.

+Stretch Goal: Handle errors from openweathermap.
+Note errors here will manifest in the cod property on the JSON response.
+When would you get an error?
+If you provide a bad zip cod will be 404, and **all of the other data will be missing!**

+How can you tell when there was an error?
+Check for a success instead! if cod is 200 then you can move on and get the temperature and other data.
+If cod is anything but 200 there was a problem.

+Use conditional rendering to render the weather data or render an error message.

 ### Challenge 7: Use Conditional Rendering